-The yolk of eggs contain approximately 50% oleic acid (an omega-9 monounsaturated fat commonly found in olive oil) with the majority of what is left being saturated fat with a small content of polyunsaturated fats (PUFAs); when looking at the ratio of PUFAs, there appears to be a preference of omega-6 fatty acids relative to omega-3.
+The yolk of eggs contain approximately 50% oleic acid (an omega-9 monounsaturated fat commonly found in olive oil) with the majority of what is left being saturated fat with a small content of polyunsaturated fats (PUFAs).
+When looking at the ratio of different PUFAs, there is typically a greater amount of omega-6 fatty acids relative to omega-3.

-The carotenoids (mostly lutein and zeaxanthin) in the egg yolk appear capable of increasing plasma carotenoid concentrations and even in certain tissues such as the eyes; due to this, they are likely to confer some benefits associated with eggs.
+The carotenoids (mostly lutein and zeaxanthin) in the egg yolk appear capable of increasing both plasma carotenoid concentrations and even in concentrations in specific tissues such as the eyes; due to this, they are likely to confer some benefits associated with eggs.
 Furthermore, a Choline content may also be relevant to egg consumption.